Sigma Orionis: Distance

 The distance to σ Orionis and the cluster of stars around it has historically been uncertain.
 Hipparcos parallaxes were available for several presumed members, but with very high uncertainties for the σ Orionis components.
 Published distance estimates ranged from 352 pc to 473 pc.
 A dynamical parallax of 2.5806±0.0088 mas has been derived using the orbits of the two central stars, giving a distance of 387.5±1.3 pc.

 Gaia has published parallaxes for hundreds of cluster members, including brown dwarfs, and thousands of other stars in the field of the cluster.
 The cluster has been found to be quite extended, but around an average distance of 391 +50/−40 pc.
-Gaia Early Data Release 3 parallaxes for components C, D, and E are 2.4720±0.0293 mas, 2.4744±0.0622 mas, and 2.3077±0.0647 mas respectively.
+Gaia Data Release 3 parallaxes for components C, D, and E are 2.4720±0.0293 mas, 2.4744±0.0622 mas, and 2.3077±0.0647 mas respectively.
 These have low statistical uncertainties although significant astrometric excess noise.
 No Gaia parallax has been published for the central AB component.
 Corresponding distances are 402±4 pc, 401±9 pc, and 428±12 pc for components C, D, and E respectively.